-- Your creditor will charge a late fee.
+Your creditor will charge a late fee.
 Your next billing statement will include a fee for the late/missed payments.
-Late fees typically range from $15 to $35, depending on your credit card's late fee policy and whether it's your first time being late in the past six months.
+Late fees can be as high as $39, depending on your credit card's late fee policy and whether it's your first time being late in the past six months.
 You'll be charged a late fee each month your payment is late or less than the minimum payment.

 Late payments aren't reported to the credit bureau until after 30 days.
 So if you're under 30 days late, you can make the payment plus the late fee and avoid any damage to your credit report or credit score.
 Your credit card issuer may waive the fee for an accidental late payment if you ask and as long as the late payment was isolated.

 You may lose your credit card rewards.
 Late payment may cause you to forfeit some or all of the rewards you've accumulated.

 Late payments can spiral into credit card default.
 By the time your account is 180 days late, i.e. you've missed six payments, the card issuer will typically charge-off the account, writing it off as a loss.
 The charge-off goes on your credit report and stays for seven years.

 Late payment fees and higher interest rates are negative results of late credit card payments.
 Perhaps, the effect you most want to avoid is a hit to your credit score.
 What does a late payment really do to your score?

 How a late payment affects your credit score depends on the other information in your credit report.
 A FICO Credit Problem Comparison shows that late payments affect someone with a higher credit score and no previous late payments more than someone with a lower credit score and previous late payments.
 We also know that:

 - Missing one payment for one or two months won't be so bad for your credit score.